|

 is an SCA-wide mailing list for members of the Order of the Laurel.
 It

-the list is moderated by Mistress Gunnora Hallakarva (gunnora@bga.com)
+Currently the list is moderated by Mistress Gunnora Hallakarva

-of Ansteorra, who monitors subscription and content.
-The SCA Laurels'
+(gunnora@bga.com) of Ansteorra, who monitors subscription and content.

-several ways to subscribe to either SCA-LAURELS or SCA-LAURELS-DIGEST.
+Circle.
+There are several ways to subscribe to either SCA-LAURELS or

 subscribe SCA-LAURELS your_email@address.com